Artificial Intelligence (AI)

 Kent AI Network

-We currently has 18 schools represented.
+We currently have 18 schools represented.